Barreirosuchus: Endocast and other internal structures

+Vertebrae

+The holotype specimen of Barreirosuchus includes four vertebrae, specifically the last two dorsal/lumbar vertebrae and the first two sacral vertebrae.
+The lumbars are described as slightly amphicoelous (concave at both ends), wider than long with bodies that are approximately as tall as they are wide.
+The penultimate lumbar vertebrae has flattened sides, making it appear almost rectangular when viewed from below, while the final lumbar expands towards its contact with the following sacral vertebra.
+The neural spines of the lumbars are described as anteroposteriorly long but slender and make up approximately half the total height of the vertebra.
+Each vertebra features two depressions on its sides, one located above the opening of the vertebral canal and another before the post-zygapophyseal process.

+Like the lumbars, the sacrals are slightly amphicoelous.
+The first sacral vertebra mirrors the last lumbar in having a slightly expanded anterior region and is similarly as wide as tall.
+It does however differ in the position of the post-zygapophyseal processes, which appear to have been positioned less laterally than in the lumbar vertebrae.
+The second preserved lumbar has slightly different proportions, with the body starting off as equally tall as wide but becoming wider posteriorly.
+Both the pre- and post-zygapophyseal processes are positioned closer to the neural spine, and the sacral wings were directed backwards, extending beyond the body of the vertebra.

 Although the holotype specimen is incomplete, the complete skull of Barreirosuchus is estimated to have been about 50 cm long.
-The entire body may have been around 4 m long, making Barreirosuchus one of the longest trematochampsids.
-The skull is somewhat deep as in other Cretaceous crocodyliforms, but is also very wide.
-It narrows toward the front, suggesting that the entire head was roughly triangular in shape.
+The entire body may have been around 4 m.
 Some of the sutures between bones in the skull are fused, indicating that MPMA-04-0012/00 was an adult when it died.
-The preserved teeth are blunt and rounded.

 Paleoenvironment

 Barreirosuchus is thought to have been semiaquatic, much like modern crocodilians.
 Unlike the deep-skulled terrestrial crocodyliforms that lived alongside it, Barreirosuchus had a dorsoventrally flattened skull.
 Its eyes were angled upward and were positioned higher than most of the skull, allowing the animal to keep its eyes above the surface of the water if it were in a lake or river.
 The holotype specimen of Barreirosuchus was also found close to a turtle rib and an isolated crocodyliform tooth, evidence that its remains were preserved in an aquatic habitat.
 Remains of terrestrial crocodyliforms are abundant and well-preserved in the Bauru Basin, while fossils of aquatic and semiaquatic organisms are rarer and often disarticulated.
-Before the discovery of Barreirosuchus, the only known semiaquatic crocodyliforms from the Bauru Basin were Itasuchus jesuinoi and Goniopholis paulistanus, and both were known only from isolated bones.
+Before the discovery of Barreirosuchus, the only known semiaquatic crocodyliforms from the Bauru Basin were Itasuchus jesuinoi and Roxochampsa paulistanus, and both were known only from isolated bones.
 Iori and Garcia proposed that terrestrial crocodyliforms were better preserved because they were better suited to drought conditions, possibly borrowing when rainfall was low.
 If they died in burrows, their skeletons were more likely to be preserved intact.
 A semiaquatic animal like Barreirosuchus, in contrast, would die in an exposed location if the body of water it lived in dried up.
 Scavengers may then have disturbed the remains and scattered the bones.